Louis Vuitton sends items to the Russian Court. 1859.

 Paris.
 September 7, 1859

-Very rare Louis Vuitton manuscript addressed to Count André Schouvaloff (Piotr Andreievitch Chouvalov (1827-1889), high dignitary of the Court of Saint Petersburg and aide-de-camp to Tsar Alexander II)
+Very rare manuscript by Louis Vuitton addressed to Count André Schouvaloff (Piotr Andreievitch Chouvalov (1827-1889), high dignitary of the Court of Saint Petersburg and aide-de-camp to Tsar Alexander II)

 __________________________________________________

-"Paris, 7th 1859.
-I , the undersigned, declare that I am sending to Mr. Count André Schouvaloff, aide-de-camp to His Majesty the Emperor of Russia, Quai Anglais, St. Petersburg, a masked case containing two black wood bookcases with copper inlay, value 1200.
+"Paris, July 7 , 1859.
+I , the undersigned, declare that I am sending to Count André Schouvaloff, aide-de-camp to His Majesty the Emperor of Russia, Quai Anglaise in St. Petersburg, a concealed crate containing two black wood bookcases with copper inlay, valued at 1200 francs.
 Insure for 3000 francs.
-L. Vuitton.
-Forward seventy-five francs 35 centimes including the 25 francs.
-Vuitton.
-That is 50 francs for the house."
+Louis Vuitton.
+Send seventy-five francs 35 centimes, including the 25 francs.
+Louis Vuitton.
+Total for the company: 50 francs."

 __________________________________________________

-This document finds its place in a context of rapprochement between the France of Napoleon III and the Russia of Alexander II, who succeeded his father in 1855 and overhauled foreign policy.
-The two powers having signed a commercial alliance treaty in 1857 no longer consider themselves enemies; the Russian aristocracy and intelligentsia can freely go to France, to Paris but also to the French Riviera whose pleasures they enjoy.
-It is probable that these orders were, through the aides-de-camp, addressed to the Tsar himself.
-We know that after the death of Louis Vuitton, the trunks of his design were prized by the Russian Court, notably by Prince Orlov and by Tsar Nicholas II himself.
+This document is situated within the context of a rapprochement between Napoleon III's France and Alexander II's Russia, who succeeded his father in 1855 and reshaped foreign policy.
+The two powers, having signed a trade alliance treaty in 1857, no longer considered each other enemies; the Russian aristocracy and intelligentsia could freely travel to France, to Paris, and also to the French Riviera, where they enjoyed its pleasures.
+It is likely that this order was sent, via aides-de-camp, to the Tsar himself.
+It is known that after Louis Vuitton's death, trunks of his design were highly prized by the Russian court, notably by Prince Orlov and Tsar Nicholas II himself.